-By some chalk the proudest moment of my five-plus years on Twitter happened yesterday morning (Good Friday, 18 April 2014), when I was lucky enough to receive a tweet from Stephen Fry.
-I have loved Stephen Fry’s work, his words and his attitude to life for a great many years (and I even got to meet him once, very briefly – and via Twitter – as I shall recount below).
-I was and am overwhelmed to have received a tweet from Mr Fry.
-On reflection, though, I think Sir may have been toying with me in his tweet.
+The proudest moment of my time on Twitter happened on Good Friday six years back.
+That day (Friday 18 April 2014), I received a tweet from Stephen Fry.
+I have loved Stephen Fry’s work, his words and his attitude to life for a great many years.
+I even got to meet him once, very briefly (and enabled by Twitter).
+I remain to this day overwhelmed to have received a tweet from Mr Fry.
+On reflection, though, I wonder if Sir might have been toying with me through his tweet.
 But in the most delightful of ways.
 And perhaps the most artful…

 A Bit of Fry and Laurie (Deceased)*

 Stephen Fry is a true hero to me.
-I could bore you silly in particular about the marvels of the second series of A Bit of Fry and Laurie, and the influence it’s had on my own outlook on life and my love of words.
+In particular, the marvellous second series of A Bit of Fry and Laurie was a major influence on my outlook on life and my love of words.

-Via the wonders of Twitter, I had the opportunity to meet Stephen Fry in person, nearly five years ago.
+Via the wonders of Twitter, I had the opportunity briefly to meet Stephen Fry in person in 2009 (my first year on Twitter).

-Following a Twitter mention of the upcoming event from Mr Fry, I managed to get tickets to a talk on Oscar Wilde, which he delivered at the Bloomsbury Theatre, London on Friday 16 October 2009 (the 155th anniversary of Wilde’s birth).
+I managed to get tickets to a talk on Oscar Wilde that Fry had advertised via Twitter, and which he delivered at the Bloomsbury Theatre, London on Friday 16 October 2009 (the 155th anniversary of Wilde’s birth).

-Mr Fry spoke at length, wonderfully, about Mr Wilde.
-He also read us Wilde’s story The Happy Prince (and brushed aside a tear afterwards) – an extract of which moment can be seen here.
+Mr Fry spoke wonderfully and at length about Mr Wilde.
+He also read us Wilde’s story The Happy Prince (and brushed aside a tear afterwards).

-There followed a signing session.
+A signing session followed.
 Being terribly starstruck, I went to pieces when I was in The Presence, and only managed weakly to say: